NuTufts/lareqnn/README.md

  - run singularity file:
-`singularity shell --nv /home/oalterkait/lareqnn/singularity_minkowskiengine_u20.04.cu111.torch1.9.0_comput8.sif`
+`singularity shell --nv /home/oalterkait/mink-pytorch1.12.sif`

  - run training:
 `python3 train_lightning.py`

+- jupyter notebook: `singularity exec --nv mink-pytorch1.12.sif jupyter lab --no-browser --ip=0.0.0.0 --port=8891` and then tunnel with `ssh -L 8891:localhost:8891 user@server`, where you can change the port and the server respectively.

-## Run wandb sweep
+## Run wandb sweep:
  - change workdir in `sweep/run_sweep.sh`, `sweep/sweep_config.yaml file`.

  - If you do not have `wandb.ai/nutufts` access, change `nutufts` to your wandb username in `sweep/run_sweep.py`.